pH-7/GoodJsCode/readme.md

 ## Boat anchor (AKA [Tree Shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) 🌳)

-Never keep some unused code or commented code, _just in case_ for history reason.
+Never keep unused code or commented code, “_just in case_” for history reasons.

-Sadly, it’s still very common to find commented code in pull requests.
+Sadly, it's still very common to find commented code in pull requests.

-Nowadays, everybody uses a version control system like git, so there is always a history where you can look and go backwards if needed.
+Nowadays, everybody uses a version control system like git, so there is always a history where you can look and go backward if needed.

-### ❌ Downside of keeping unused code
+### ❌ Downsides of keeping unused code

-1. We think we will come back removing it when it’s time.
-Very likely, we will et busy on something else and we will forget removing it.
+1. We think we will come back to removing it when it's time.
+Very likely, we will get busy with something else and we will forget to remove it.
 2. The unused code will add more complexity for a later refactoring.
 3. Even if unused, it will still show up when searching in our codebase (which adds more complexity too).
-4. For new developers joining the project, they don’t know if they can remove it or not.
+4. For new developers joining the project, they don't know if they can remove it or not.

 ### ✅ Action to take

-Add a BitBucket/GitHub pipeline or a git hook on your project level for rejecting any unused, dead and commented code.
+Add a Bitbucket/GitHub pipeline or a git hook on your project level for rejecting any unused, dead, and commented code.

 **[⬆️ Back to top](#-table-of-contents)**